Cognigy/Documentation/docs/en/docs/ai/generative-ai.md

 !!! note
     You are subject to the terms of the Generative AI model providers to which you are connecting.
 Cognigy cannot take responsibility for your use of third-party services, systems, or materials.

-*Generative AI* refers to a type of artificial intelligence that creates new, original content using machine learning algorithms.
+Generative AI refers to a type of artificial intelligence that creates new, original content, such as images, video, audio, and text, using machine learning algorithms.
 It works by learning from existing data and producing new content based on that learning.

 Cognigy.AI integrates with the [Generative AI providers](#prerequisites) that allow the generation of text content based on user input.
-That involves using machine learning algorithms to analyze large amounts of data and generate contextually relevant and meaningful content.
+That involves utilizing [Large Language Models (LLMs)](resources/build/llm.md) to analyze data and generate contextually relevant and personalized content.

-In the Cognigy.AI interface, Generative AI generates human-like and personalized content for a bot.
+In the Cognigy.AI interface, LLMs generate human-like and personalized content for a bot.
 It can be used for the following purposes:

 - [Generating Lexicons](#generate-lexicons)
 - [Creating new Flows with pre-configured Nodes](#generate-flows)